Elephant418/ProjectHub/README.md

 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **master** branch

-If you don't know much about pull request, you can read [the Github article](https://help.github.com/articles/using-pull-requests).
+If you don't know much about pull request, you can read [the GitHub article](https://help.github.com/articles/using-pull-requests).

-All pull requests must follow the [PSR2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) and be accompanied).
+All pull requests must follow the [PSR2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).